EliotKhachi/publicZk/202311052358/README.md

 Aside from that, I think this is going to be a fun journey 😃.

 P.S.
-In my journey, I'll be using C++ as my programming language.
-With that being said, the language has no bearing in terms of learning the concepts.
+In my journey, I'll be using Python as my programming language for its ease of use.
+The language has no bearing in terms of learning the concepts.

 [[Leetcode Studyguide](../202311060023)]